IvanDrokin/torch-conv-kan/README.md

 - The `KAGNConv1DLayer`, `KAGNConv1DLayer`, `KAGNConv1DLayer` classes represents a convolutional layers based on Kolmogorov Arnold Network with Gram polynomials instead of B-splines, introduced in [5].
 Baseline model implemented in `models/baselines/conv_kagn_baseline.py`.

 - The `WavKANConv1DLayer`, `WavKANConv1DLayer`, `WavKANConv1DLayer` classes represents a convolutional layers based on Wavelet Kolmogorov Arnold Network, introduced in [6].
 Baseline model implemented in `models/baselines/conv_wavkan_baseline.py`.

+- The `KAJNConv1DLayer`, `KAJNConv2DLayer`, `KAJNConv3DLayer` classes represents a convolutional layers based on Jacobi Kolmogorov Arnold Network, introduced in [7] with minor modifications.

 <a id="item-two"></a>
 ## Model Zoo